Apple iPad 4 review

 9.7 in 2,048x1,536 display, 652g, 1.4GHz Apple A6X, 1.00GB RAM, 16GB disk, Apple iOS 6

 The Apple iPad 4 came as something as a surprise.
 Everyone was expecting an iPad Mini, but as the new iPad (or iPad 3) had only been out since March, we really weren't expecting a replacement.
-Now it has also been replaced by the far slinkier iPad Air, which leaves the iPad 4 as the budget option in the range, so how does it compare to its predecessor and to the new device?
+Apple is no longer selling the iPad 4, having replaced it with a range of iPad Air and iPad mini tablets.
+You can still pick up an iPad 4 secondhand, but is it worth buying?

 Comparing the specs for the iPad 3 and the iPad 4, it's clear that this new model is more of a tweak than a brand-new product.
 It's a tweak that makes a lot of sense, when you look at what Apple's done with its other products.
 For starters, it means that its product line from the iPhone 5 to the new iPods, including the excellent iPod Touch, all use the same Lightning connector, rather than the old 30-pin Dock connector.